tetrateio/workshop-101/08-app-security-egress/README.md

 ![External Access](../docs/08-egress-2.png)

-You will also see log messages in the egress gateway indicating the traffic to www.httpbin.org.
+You will also see log messages in the egress gateway indicating the traffic to www.httpbin.org was denied.
 If you initially don't see this message, refresh a few more times.
 Since we are load balancing across all 3 clusters there is a chance the command below targeted a cluster that did not receive any egress traffic:

 ```bash
 export POD_NAME=$(kubectl --context cloud-a-01 get po -n $PREFIX-security -l istio=egressgateway --output=jsonpath='{.items[].metadata.name}')